DKISTDC/dkist/docs/guide/net.rst

    ds.files.download()

 If this is the first time you have run this method, or your authentication has expired, a login page should open in your webbrowser to authenticate with the Globus system.
-By default this call will download all the FITS files to the current value of ``ds.files.basepath``, i.e. next to the loaded ASDF file.
+By default this call will download all the FITS files to the current value of ``ds.files.basepath``, i.e. by default in the same directory as the loaded ASDF file.
 You can override this behaviour by using the ``path=`` keyword argument.

 The real power of using ``download()`` however, is that you don't have to transfer the FITS files for the frames you do not wish to study (yet).